 Spain's first Franco-era 'stolen babies' trial begins

-MADRID: An 85-year-old Spanish doctor will appear in a Madrid court on Tuesday (Jun 26), the first person to go on trial over thousands of suspected cases of babies stolen from their mothers during the Franco era.
+MADRID: The first trial in Spain over thousands of suspected cases of babies stolen from their mothers during the Franco era opened in Madrid on Tuesday (Jun 26) as an 85-year-old Spanish doctor appeared in the dock.

+About 50 demonstrators, many wearing yellow T-shirts with the slogan "Justice", protested outside the court as Eduardo Vela, who worked as a gynaecologist at the now-defunct San Ramon clinic in Madrid, arrived in court.

+He is accused of having in 1969 taken Ines Madrigal, now aged 49, from her biological mother, and given her to another woman who raised her and was falsely certified as her birth mother.

-In a dark and often overlooked chapter of General Francisco Franco's 1939 to 1975 dictatorship, the newborns of some left-wing opponents of the regime, or unmarried or poor couples, were removed from their mothers and adopted.
+In a dark and often overlooked chapter of General Francisco Franco's 1939-75 dictatorship, the newborns of some left-wing opponents of the regime, or unmarried or poor couples, were removed from their mothers and adopted and the practice was later expanded.

 New mothers were frequently told their babies had died suddenly within hours of birth and the hospital had taken care of their burials when in fact they were given or sold to another family.

+He told investigators in 2013 that as the director of the clinic he often signed papers without reading them but in court Tuesday he said he could not recall basic information about the clinic and denied the signature on Madrigal's birth certificate was his.

+"That is not mine," he said in a weak voice when asked to look at the signature.

-The practice began after Franco came to power after Spain's 1936 to 1939 civil war pitting left-wing Republicans against conservative Nationalists loyal to the general who was seeking to purge Spain of Marxist influence.
+The practice began after Franco came to power after Spain's 1936-39 civil war pitting left-wing Republicans against conservative Nationalists loyal to the general, as part of an effort to purge Spain of Marxist influence.

 Beginning in the 1950s it was expanded to remove new newborns from poor families as well as illegitimate babies.